sl-solution/InMemoryDatasets.jl/docs/src/man/joins.md

 ## Update a data set by values from another data set

 `update!` updates a data set values by using values from a transaction data set.
 The function uses the given keys (`on = ...`) to select rows for updating.
 By default, the missing values in transaction data set wouldn't replace the values in the main data set, however, using `allowmissing = true` changes this behaviour.
-If there are multiple rows in the main data set which match the key(s), using `mode = :all` causes all of them to be updated, and `mode = :missing` causes only the ones which are missing in the main data set to be updated.
-If there are multiple rows in the transaction data set which match the key, only the last one will be used to update the main data set.
+If there are multiple rows in the main data set which match the key(s), using `mode = :all` causes all of them to be updated, `mode = :missing` causes only the ones which are missing in the main data set to be updated, and `mode = fun` updates the values which calling `fun` on them returns `true`.
+If there are multiple rows in the transaction data set which match the key, only the last one (given `stable = true` is passed) will be used to update the main data set.

 The `update!` functions replace the main data set with the updated version, however, if a copy of the updated data set is required, the `update` function can be used instead.